 Speight, James G. Western Research Institute, Laramie, Wyoming.

-- Diesel fuel from biomass
+- Synthetic fuel from coal

 - Related Primary Literature